 Tattoo conventions and conferences also help to generate income for an area as well as encouraging visitors to explore the local landscape.
 Popular international conventions include the Calgary Tattoo and Arts Festival, the International London Tattoo Convention and the Singapore Tattoo Show.
 Conventions such as these are ideal to see an artist’s work before travelling to their own studio, or even to get a piece done at the event.This is in addition to tattoo museums and the studios of famous tattoo artists which often become tourist attractions in their own right.

 Many collectors of tattoos prefer to differentiate themselves from the more common “tattoo tourists” who simply decide to get their latest ink addition whilst on holiday.
-Enthusiasts will often pursue an artist on their wish list, traveling miles to different cities, countries and even a completely different continent to get their talent added to their collection.
+Enthusiasts will often pursue an artist on their wish list, traveling miles to different cities, countries, and even a completely different continent to get their talent added to their collection.
 The top artists in the world usually have extensive waiting lists, often spanning many months and even years.
 Collectors are more likely to book their spot in advance and plan their trip around this as opposed to making a snap decision to get a tattoo.
 Collectors will often travel specifically to have work done by one of the top artists for their preferred style of artwork.
 Getting a tattoo whilst abroad can help to add to the artwork with a meaningful experience.
 This will help you to remember the place you were in whilst receiving the tattoo as somewhere slightly more exotic than your local studio.
+On your travels, you may end up in England, now that is not a one day type of trip, you can make it into a full month of exploring the country whilst getting tattooed by amazing artists from north to south!
+For your journey, you may need to hire a campervan/motorhome to get you around, so you are not spending exuberate amounts on hotels.
+Before you do, you’ll need to check out what tax you need to pay whilst being on the road, so you can make sure you have everything in order for your trip of a lifetime.

 However there are also several downsides to getting a new tattoo whilst abroad.
 Aftercare is a big part of ensuring that a tattoo’s finish is in good condition and heals in a normal, healthy way.
 This can easily be hindered whilst enjoying your time abroad.
 Exposing your tattoo to sunlight, sand and any form of water is strongly discouraged so getting a tattoo while traveling often scuppers your enjoyment of the beach and swimming in the sea or hotel pool.
 Keeping the tattoo, effectively an open wound, clean and hygienic whilst travelling can also be very difficult if you have limited access to a bathroom or adequate washing facilities several times a day.